 Our partners have committed to funding in our four priority areas – supporting sustainability, equity, policy and infrastructure in local news.
 When it comes to sustainability and equity, a group of funders, for example, have invested in a range of newsrooms that are meeting their audience where they are – on WhatsApp and via other messaging services.
 Several like Conecta Arizona and Enlace NC are largely serving Spanish-speaking communities this way, though others are providing news in English and Spanish as well as other languages, including Creole and Chinese (Documented and Mam, an indigenous Mayan language (El Tímpano.)
 You can read more about these outlets and their impact on our blog.

 We’ve also seen our Aligned Grantmaking partners invest in the infrastructure for news, by supporting URL Media, which acts as a decentralized network for Black and Brown news organizations to share content and expand their reach and revenue.
-Video in local news has also been an area of investment, with funding going to Catchlight and the Video Consortium.
+Visuals in local news has also been an area of investment, with funding going to Catchlight for photo and the Video Consortium for video support.

 Policy is also a key area for Press Forward, and partners have given directly to Free Press and Rebuild Local News, two organizations dedicated to advancing public policy that expands access to local news and civic information.